oliviermbida/aws-cloudformation-high-availability-web/README.md

             aws ec2 describe-availability-zones --region us-east-1 --query "AvailabilityZones[?GroupName=='us-east-1'].ZoneId"

-- The workflow I will use is that of creating Cloudformation change sets before updating stacks which is detailed in the script create.sh
+- The workflow I will use is that of creating Cloudformation change sets before updating stacks which is detailed in the script change.sh
 - I will also use a nested or tier stack approach with the top stack template called stacks.yaml
 - The Cloudformation templates to build the layers of the network are in:
     - network_vpc.yaml